Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Extension to Non-Quadratic Potentials: A Controlled Approximation

 \section{Extension to Non-Quadratic Potentials: A Controlled Approximation}

 The exact quantum-classical correspondence demonstrated in the previous sections holds strictly for Hamiltonians that are quadratic in both the particle and bath coordinates.
 For an arbitrary external potential \( V(x) \), this exact correspondence is broken.
-Remarkably, however, the intrinsic structure of the Caldeira-Leggett model provides a natural mechanism that suppresses quantum coherence, rendering the dynamics increasingly classical and thus validating the stochastic approach as a controlled approximation.
+Remarkably, however, the intrinsic structure of the Caldeira-Leggett model provides a natural mechanism that suppresses quantum coherence, rendering the dynamics increasingly classical.
+This suggests that the stochastic approach may be extendable as a controlled approximation.